LamotteQuentin/Flyff-Admin-Tool/README.md

 #### Getting started with the Workflow Manager

-The main feature of FAT consists in setting up a complitely customizable Workflow where each node represents a command or file to execute:
+The main feature of FAT consists in setting up a completely customizable Workflow where each node represents a command or file to execute:
 - Command or file path
 - Arguments
 - Delay